 The Office of the Judges of Compensation Claims ("OJCC") is part of the Division of Administrative Hearings, referred to throughout this Report as DOAH.
 Each year, the OJCC publishes an Annual Report, which provides the Florida Legislature and Governor with statistical measures of the volumes of litigation and the operations of this Office, Fla.
 Stat.§440.45(5).
-Those reports are available on the OJCC website, www.fljcc.org, within the "Notices, Order, and Reports" section.
+Those reports are available on the OJCC website, www.fljcc.org, within the "Publications section under the "Reports" tab.